The Benefits of Dental Implants

 Dental implants are not a temporary solution for tooth loss.
 They are permanently placed, embedded into the jawbone.
 Due to this process, dental implants are remarkably resilient, able to tear into and endure your favorite foods.
 On average, implants can last anywhere from a few decades to a lifetime, so long as they are cared for properly.

 As you can see, dental implants have the ability to secure and revitalize a patient’s jawbone and smile.
+The dental implant benefits are unmatched by any other restoration.
 Reach out to us today for more information about how you can qualify for dental implants.
-If you have any questions about postoperative care instructions, please follow any and all directions from either Dr. Chaudhry, or from our postoperative care sheet.
+If you have any questions about postoperative care instructions, please follow any and all directions from either Dr. Chaudhry or from our postoperative care sheet.